westoncampbell/BulldozerAHK/Other/CombinedText.md

 ### View
 #### Layered Tiles
-	Enable drawing of objects on top of the background elements for custom themes using transparency.
+	Toggle drawing of objects on top of the background elements for custom themes using transparency.

 ### Options
 #### Background Color